-Involving four generations of the Hope family, Hope & Sons Ltd was founded in 1887 when John Hope entered a partnership with Alfred Wynn.
+Involving five generations of the Hope family, Hope & Sons Ltd was founded in 1887 when John Hope entered a partnership with Alfred Wynn.
 In 1911 John Hope relinquished his interest in the partnership to begin his own business in St Andrew St in Dunedin.
 He married Fanny Gibson Inglis, and was involved with the Union Rugby Club, Otago Cricket, and was Highland Pipe Band Patron.

 William J Kinaston of Roxburgh joined Hope in 1915, remaining a partner until 1928.